-Her parents, Baumfree and Mau-Mau Bett, had 10 children and by the time she was born, all but she and her younger brother, Peter, had been sold into slavery.
+Her parents, Baumfree and Mau-Mau Bett, had 10 children.
+By the time she was born, all had been sold into slavery.
 She spoke low Dutch, the first language used by Dutch immigrants who settled in New York.

-Colonel Hardenbergh owned dozens of slaves, all of whom lived in the same dark, damp cellar.
-In 1806, she’d be put up for sale in a slave auction in a dusty yard in New York under a shade tree where a platform had been set-up to display slaves.
-Prospective buyers would look into a slave’s mouth to see whether their teeth were good, they would squeeze her muscles, and examine her hands and feet to determine whether she was fit for work.
+Colonel Hardenbergh owned dozens of slaves housed in a dark, damp cellar.
+In 1806, she’d be put up for sale at a slave auction in New York under a shade tree where a platform had been set-up.
+Prospective buyers would look into a slave’s mouth... see whether their teeth were good, they would squeeze their muscles, and examine their hands and feet to determine whether they were fit for work.

-She would be sold to John Neely, a dry goods merchant from Twaalfskill, New York as a packaged deal with half a dozen sheep.
-In the new household, she had to learn English and during the next few years, she would be sold two more times.
-First to Martin Shryver, a fisherman who ran a tavern… then John J. Dumont of New Paltz Landing for $300.
+She was sold to John Neely as a packaged deal with half a dozen sheep.
+In the Neely household, she learned English and during the next few years, would be sold two more times.
+First to Martin Shryver, a fisherman who ran a tavern, then John J. Dumont of New Paltz Landing for $300.

-While at the Dumont’s, she fell in love with Robert, a slave from the nearby Catlin household but ended up marrying Thomas, a slave from the same household, in 1814.
+While at the Dumont’s, she fell in love with Robert, a slave from the nearby Catlin household but in 1814, ended up marrying Thomas, from the same household.
 They lived together for about 10 years, she bore five children, four of whom lived through infancy—Diane, Peter, Elizabeth, and Sophia.

-In 1817, three years into her marriage to Thomas, the New York State legislature passed a law that decreed all slaves born before July 4, 1799 would be freed on July 4, 1827, exactly ten years later.
-Her slaveowner, Mr. Dumont, made a promise in 1824 that if she’d continue to work hard for him, he’d release her one year earlier.
-Failing to keep his word, she took her youngest daughter Sophia, her belongings in a cotton pillowcase and on an autumn day in 1826 left the Dumont house.
-She would be helped by Isaac and Lisa Van Wagenen, a Quaker couple who ended up paying John Dumont $20 for her freedom, and $5 for Sophia.
+In 1817, three years into her marriage to Thomas, the New York State legislature passed a law that decreed all slaves born before July 4, 1799 would be freed on July 4, 1827.
+Mr. Dumont, promised that he’d release her in 1823.
+Failing to keep his word, on an autumn day in 1826, she took her youngest daughter Sophia along with her belongings in a cotton pillowcase and left the Dumont household.

-Back at the Dumont household, her youngest son, Peter, would be sold to Alabama farmer, Mr. Fowler, by Solomon Gedney.
-At the time, New York State laws stated that owners could not sell slaves in other states.
+Her youngest son, Peter, who remained at the Dumont household, would be sold to Alabama farmer, Mr. Fowler, by Solomon Gedney.
+At the time, New York State laws forbade slave owners from selling their slaves in other states.
 She took Solomon Gedney to court and won her case, along with her son’s freedom.

-During her lifetime, she supported the cause of the Underground Railroad, she provided needed clothing, blankets, food, and recruited African American soldiers for the Union’s only Black regiment during the Civil War.
-She would meet Abraham Lincoln who on January 1, 1863 issued the emancipation proclamation.
-The proclamation declared "All persons held as slaves within any state or designated part of a state, the people whereof shall then be in rebellion against the United States, shall be then, henceforward and forever free."
+During her lifetime, Sojourner Truth supported the cause of the Underground Railroad, she provided needed clothing, blankets, food, and recruited African American soldiers for the Union’s only Black regiment during the Civil War.
+She would meet President Abraham Lincoln, issuer of the Emancipation Proclamation which declares that "...all persons held as slaves within said designated States, and parts of States, are, and henceforward shall be free; and that the Executive government of the United States, including the military and naval authorities thereof, will recognize and maintain the freedom of said persons."

 Traveling from Battle Creek, Michigan with her grandson Sammy, Sojourner Truth carried with her a leatherbound book, which she called “The Book of Life.”
 Along the way, she’d ask those she’d met to sign their names.
 Arriving in Washington, D.C early in the fall of 1864, it would be late October before she and Abraham Lincoln met.
 He would sign, “For Aunty Sojourner Truth, October 29, 1864.
 A. Lincoln.”

-James Caldwell, another grandson, served with the all-Negro 54th Massachusetts Regiment, the first black Regiment drilled on Boston Common.
+Her grandson, James Caldwell, served with the all-Negro 54th Massachusetts Regiment, the first black Regiment drilled on Boston Common.
 On August 8, 1863, on Fort Wagner in South Carolina, 650 had been killed in the first charge.
 James Caldwell would be listed missing in action and never heard from again.

-After a few days, she went to the director of the street railroad to register a complaint.
-The Jim Crow car was taken out of service, and soon after a law was passed giving blacks the right to ride the street cars with whites.
+She went to the director of the street car to register a complaint.
+The Jim Crow car was taken out of service, soon after a law was passed giving desegregating street cars.

 In the late 1860s, she collected thousands of signatures on a petition to provide land to resettle freed slaves, though Congress never took action.